 Meet one of Latinos Salud’s newest employees!

 Fernando De Hoyos brings to Latinos Salud vast experience in the fields of public health and community service.
-Born and raised in Mayagüez, Puerto Rico, Fernando studied sociology at their Pontifical Catholic University.
+Born and raised in Mayagüez, Puerto Rico, Fernando studied sociology at the Pontifical Catholic University.
 Then he moved to New York City where he worked for community organizations to promote awareness and prevention of HIV, and to assist the most vulnerable members of our society.
-“Manhattan was a great school for me, as I learned that being useful to our community, promotes a great sense of well being.”
+“Manhattan was a great school for me, as I learned that being useful to our community promotes a great sense of well being.”